-McAuliffe is one of over 200 Expeditionary Learning schools in the country.
+McAuliffe is one of over 200 Expeditionary Learning Expeditionary Learning schools in the country.
 As a member of the EL network, McAuliffe's program and operations are aligned with the EL Core Practices.
 There are five categories of core practices: Curriculum, Instruction, Culture and Character, Assessment, and Leadership.

 McAuliffe teachers promote critical thinking by asking that scholars make connections, articulate patterns and relationships, understand diverse perspectives, give evidence for inferences and conclusions, and generalize to the big ideas of the discipline studied.
 Classes are inclusive settings where general and special educators co-teach in order to differentiate instruction and hold the bar high for all scholars.
 To learn more about how we endeavor to meet every scholar’s needs, please visit our Student Services page.

 In our standards-based grading system, Habits Of Work and Learning (HOWLs) are assessed separately from other learning targets.
 By distinguishing these essential habits from academic achievement, teachers, scholars, and families have a clear sense of scholar’s strengths and needs.
 McAuliffe HOWLs are aligned with the school’s core values: Perseverance, Responsibility, Inquiry, and Collaboration.
 More on McAuliffe’s HOWLs and our implementation of Positive Behavioral Interventions and Supports can be found on our Culture and Character page.